 The least-squares model does not model the scattering.
-Thus, hits generated by photons that scattered for a significant length of time are not useful predictors of the muon's position.
-We found that a filter could identify these scattered hits, and improve accuracy by almost a factor of two by filtering them from the dataset.
+Thus, hits generated by photons that scattered for a significant length of time are not useful predictors of the muon's position within this model.
+We found that a filter could identify these scattered hits, and improve accuracy by almost a factor of two by removing them prior to performing the fit.

-A hit $(\vec{x}i, t_i)$ is considered a scattered hit if there exists a neighboring hit $(\vec{x}j, t_j)$ that is within a distance of r and has a time coordinate that is t earlier than $t_i$ .
-If $(\vec{x}i, t_i)$ is a scattered hit, it is filtered out.
+A hit (\vec{x}i, t_i) is considered a scattered hit if there exists a neighboring hit (\vec{x}j, t_j) that is within a distance of r and has a time coordinate that is earlier than t_i by an amount of time given by t.
+If (\vec{x}i, t_i) is a scattered hit, it is filtered out.